-You must also provide one or more of the following documents showing trading:
+You must also provide one or more of the following documents showing trading, covering (either together or individually) a continuous period commencing before 11 July 2014 up to no earlier than three months before the date of your application:

-- i) Contracts for work.
+- i) Contracts for service.
 We will accept original documents or copies, but if it is a copy you must sign each page of the contract.
-The contract must show each of the following:

-- Your name and the name of the business;

-- the service provided by your business;

-• the name of the other party/parties involved in the contract and their contact details.
-These must include their full address including postal code, and where available a landline phone number and email address.

-ii) an original letter from a UK-regulated financial institution with which you have a business bank account, on the institution's headed paper, confirming that the business is trading.
+The contract must show each of the following: - Your name and the name of the business; - · the service provided by your business; - the name of the other party/parties involved in the contract and their contact details.
+These must include their full address including postal code, and where available a land-line phone number and email address. - The duration of the contract. - ii) One or more original letters from a UK-regulated financial institution with which you have a business bank account, on the institution's headed paper, confirming the dates that the business was trading during the period commencing before 11 July 2014 up to no earlier than three months before the date of your application).